Muddy-Branch-Alliance/muddy_branch_maps/README.md

 Welcome!
 This is a work-in-progress web map of the [Muddy Branch Greenway Trail](https://muddybranch.org/maps/).
-Click [here](https://mizmay.github.io/muddy_branch_maps/) to see a preview of the map.
+- Click [here](https://mizmay.github.io/muddy_branch_maps/) to see a preview of the map.
+- Click [here](https://mizmay.github.io/muddy_branch_maps/muddy_branch_trail.html) for a preview of what the page this map is embedded in will look

 Here is a brief explanation of all of the underlying components this map relies on to render and display an intereactive map.